qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i find emails that are archived
 - how do i get to my archived emails
 - where is my archived mails
-- where is the archive tbsp
+- where is the archive mails
 - where can i find all archived mail
 - how do i find archived emails
-- some archive emails have tbsp
+- some archive emails have disappeared
 - where do my archive messages go how do i find them
-- what does archive do with the tbsp
 - once i move an email to archive i can't find archive
 - how do i retrieve from archive
 - i need to know how to retrieve archived messages